Solved: Windows 10 BSOD video TDR failure (nvlddmkm.sys) Nvidia

 Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you.

-video tdr failure Blue screen error
+video TDR failure Blue screen error

-If you are also struggling form this Windows 10 BSOS (video_tdr_failure) Here some effective solutions you must apply.
+If you are also struggling form this Windows 10 BSOS (video_tdr_failure) Here are some effective solutions you must apply.

 Note: If due to this Windows 10 Blue screen error (video_tdr_failure) System frequently restarts at startup, don’t allow to perform any troubleshooting steps.
 That cause you need boot into safe mode, which start windows with minimum system requirements and allows to perform the troubleshooting steps below.